Is your social media ready for the holiday season?

 During the holidays, as during any time of year, it’s important to remember the 3:1 rule – 3 non-sales-ey posts for every 1 sales-ey post.
 Don’t use every Instagram graphic to scream “buy our stuff!” – take care of your clients, then gently remind them why you’re around.

-The holidays is an especially vulnerable time to let your branding get totally derailed.
+The holidays are an especially vulnerable time to let your branding get totally derailed.
 Yes I know holiday fonts are SO fun, but please don’t get out of control.
 If your brand is crisp and clean and professional, don’t over-do it on the snapchat stickers or clip art on your Instagram posts.
 If your brand is totally geared towards kids, perhaps an image of a wine and cheese platter with an overly-elegant font isn’t the best choice.

 Branch out and share helpful, educational, entertaining, and engaging content, but keep your brand consistent.
 There are wonderful ways to do so that don’t destroy your brand and business image!